Mjephter2/midiP/README.md

 ## How to run this application

-I've only run this code on macOS using the IntelliJ IDE, but it shouldn't be largely different for windows.
-Maven support was recently added to this project.
-As long as the IntelliJ Maven plugin is installed, the project just need to be build and the application can be started by running the Main.java file.
+Maven support was recently added to this project to facilitate cross-platform compatibility.
+To run the application, compile and run Main.java in the `views` folder.

 ## What's next?

-I am currently working on refactoring the code and tightening up the functionalities.
+- Refactoring the code and tightening up the functionalities.
+- Adding sounds to the free play keyboard.
+- Publishing version 0 of the application.